Are you a Holocaust survivor who was interned in a Ghetto?

 Even if you are already receiving compensation from the Claims Conference or from the German authorities, including the German Pension Insurance you may be eligible to receive additional payments.

-The pension is paid even to those who were interned for a short period of time in a Ghetto (including Ghettos in Amsterdam, Bulgaria (New!), Czernowitz, Hungary, Shanghai, Sofia, Thessaloniki, Transnistria and many more).
+The pension is paid even to those who were interned for a short period of time in a Ghetto (including Ghettos in Poland, Romania (New!), Czernowitz, Shanghai, Sofia, Thessaloniki, Transnistria, Amsterdam, Lithuania, Latvia, Belarus and many more).
 The possibilities are for a one-time retroactive compensation, as well as a monthly payment from the German Social Security.

 Who is entitled to compensation?